-The District will investigate complaints involving acts that occur off campus if they are related to an academic or work activity.
+The District will investigate complaints involving acts that occur off campus if they are related to an academic or work activity of if the harassing conduct interferes with or limits a student's or employee's ability to participate in or benefit from the school's programs or activities.

-VII.
+IV.
 Communicating that the Conduct is Unwelcome